sciZer0/7/v/README.md

 On the other hand, the Bitcoin token is allegedly considered a non-inflationary token — a fixed-supply token.
 But in reality, the Bitcoin blockchain will stop printing Bitcoin just at 2140 (in 118 years).

-More importantly, the greatest values in the Universe are not the fixed-supply tokens, but the decreasing-supply tokens.

-The Decreasing-Supply, permissionless, decentralized Token with its own dedicated blockchain is the thing our civilization has never known before — it is fundamentally much better than digital gold.
+A Decreasing-Supply, permissionless, decentralized Token with its own dedicated blockchain is the thing our civilization has never known and felt before.